wp_redirect( string $location, int $status = 302, string $x_redirect_by = 'WordPress' )

 Return

-(bool) False if $location is not provided, true otherwise.
+(bool) False if the redirect was canceled, true otherwise.

 Source